Do the Digit Insurance

 • Additionally, this exercise is beneficial as it improves the balance of older people since the lower body weakens faster, leading to frequent falls.

-3. Tai Chi
+11. Tai Chi

 • Benefits of Tai Chi include improving stress and arthritis pain relief.

-• Apart from improving body balance, this exercise enhances mood disorders which are very common symptoms in older adults.
+• Apart from improving body balance, this exercise enhances mood disorders, which are very common symptoms in older adults.

-Flexibility Exercises for Elderly
+Flexibility Exercises for the Elderly

 Flexibility is a major necessity for seniors as it makes them independent and provides mobility.
-Often you will find elderly people feeling weak to stand up or sit straight.
+Often you will find elderly people feeling too weak to stand up or sit straight.
 This is because of reduced flexibility.
 Exercises contributing to flexibility improvement include stretches that focus your hips, shoulders, and lower body parts.

-Here is a list of a few such exercises -
+Here is a list of a few such exercises:

-1. Knee Stretching
+13. Knee Stretching

 • This exercise improves your ability to stretch your knees while walking and avoids gait.